lagom/lagom-grpc-labs/README.md

-# LAGOM TO gRPC lab
+# Lagom to gRPC lab

 This project uses a HelloService from Lagom's `g8` to send a request to the server provided by https://github.com/ignasi35/akka-grpc-labs.